Center of Excellence in Southeast Asian Linguistics

 Teerawee Sukanchanon (MA student) and Francesco Burroni (Collaborator)

-Teerawee and Francesco presented a talk exploring how tone variation in Bangkok Thai (specifically Tone 4, the High tone) can be studied using advanced acoustic analysis.
-They used techniques like functional principal component analysis (FPCA) and dynamic time-warping hierarchical clustering to go beyond average pitch contours and reveal subtle patterns of change.
+Teerawee and Francesco presented a talk showing how tone variation can be studied using a set of data-driven methods.
+The High tone (Tone 4) of Bangkok Thai was used as a case study.
+Techniques like functional principal component analysis (FPCA) and dynamic time-warping hierarchical clustering were used to reveal patterns of variation in tone trajectories.
 Their findings show that while younger speakers tend to use a particular variant more often, the overall distribution of tone variants hasn’t drastically changed across generations.
-They also found that the length of the pitch trajectory plays an important role in tonal variation—something often overlooked in previous studies.
+They also found that the length of the pitch trajectory plays an important role in tonal variation.

 Phonologizing Pitch in Phnom Penh Khmer